 And then about 4 p.m.
 French time on the 7th there came a message from Jackson, saying the armistice has been signed . . . .
 There was no special reason to doubt it.
 There had been reports on several days preceding that the Germans were ready to sign and that negotiations had been started.

 Roy W. Howard . . . was in Brest that day on his way back to the United States after a trip to Europe.
 He heard the news, went to Admiral Wilson to confirm it, and received the admiral’s report.
 At 4:21 p.m., French time, Howard cabled the news to the New York office of the United Press . . . .
 Wilson said he has never learned the source of the information from the Paris embassy.”
-9
+N8

 Josephus Daniels left the Navy Department in 1921, returned to his newspaper business in Raleigh, North Carolina, and remained active in Democratic Party affairs.
 He supported Franklin D. Roosevelt in the 1933 presidential campaign (Roosevelt had been Assistant Navy Secretary under Daniels) and when Roosevelt became President, Daniels was appointed US Ambassador to Mexico (April 1933-November 1941).
 Around the same time, he began collecting material for his memoirs which were published during the 1940s in two volumes under the title The Wilson Era.

 Admiral Wilson replied a few days later (from Atlantic City, New Jersey) and promised to send him a copy of his 8 November 1918 report to the Navy Department when he next visited Washington, DC, where his wartime “scrap book” was stored.
 Daniels thanked him, reminded him that he was “getting ready to write a book one of these days” and needed “all the data with reference to the Brest event, so that I will be certain to have it correct”.
-1iv
+A1.7

-The information consists of a copy of the report he had sent from Brest to Daniels at the Navy Department on 8 November 1918 (the first part of this article); some additional material concerning his meetings with Roy Howard which appears to have been put together following receipt of Daniels’ letters from Mexico City; his comments on two 1933 magazine articles and the recently published 8 November 1918 dispatches to the State Department sent from Paris by Special Representative Edward House and US Ambassador William Sharp; a statement from John Sellards, dated 23 July (1933), about accompanying Howard to the La Dépêche de Brest building; and some “Odds and Ends” mostly about how the false armistice news “got to the civil population” in Brest and the ensuing celebrations there.
+It took several months for Admiral Wilson to prepare the information eventually sent to Daniels in appreciation of “the many many considerations . . . shown me . . . in the past”.
+It fills an eight-page typed-letter dated 1 January 1934 but not sent until 3 February (after his recovery from a bout of influenza).
+And consists of a copy of what he had sent from Brest to Daniels at the Navy Department on 8 November 1918 (included in the first part of this article); some additional material concerning his meetings with Roy Howard, put together following receipt of Daniels’ letters from Mexico City; comments on two 1933 magazine articles; a statement from John Sellards, dated 23 July (1933), about accompanying Howard to the La Dépêche de Brest building; his response to the recently published 8 November 1918 dispatches to the State Department sent from Paris by Special Representative Edward House and US Ambassador William Sharp; and some “Odds and Ends” mostly about how the false armistice news “got to the civil population” in Brest and the ensuing celebrations there.

 As in his 8 November 1918 report, Wilson’s stand in his January 1934 eight-page letter to Daniels is that he gave Roy Howard permission to “use” the 7 November armistice news not realizing what Howard was planning to do with it; and that he made no attempt to influence the Brest censors to approve Howard’s cablegram for transmission to New York City.